Marshall Islands Soccer Federation: History

 The federation was founded in 2020 with the purpose of introducing the sport to the nation which previously had no soccer history.
 In May 2019 construction commenced on the Majuro Track and Field Stadium.
-Originally built as a venue for the 2023 Micronesian Games, the stadium would also serve as the home of football in the nation.
+Originally built as a venue for the Micronesian Games, the stadium would also serve as the home of football in the nation.

-In December 2022 it was announced that the MISF had hired its first-ever Technical Director, British UEFA-licensed coach Lloyd Owers.
-Owers would be responsible for creating the soccer structure for the nation, including school and youth development programs up to the national teams.
+In December 2022 it was announced that the MISF had hired its first-ever technical director, British UEFA-licensed coach Lloyd Owers.
+Owers would be responsible for creating the soccer structure for the nation, including school and youth development programs up to the national team.

 In January 2023 the federation launched a GoFundMe campaign.
-The money raised would be used to purchase equipment to begin to grow the sport in the nation.
-As part of the campaign it was also announced that a national league was planned to kick off in 2023 with the national team playing a match by 2024.
+They also announced popular Football Manager website sortitoutsi as their official coaching partner.
+With the money raised the federation purchased equipment to begin to grow the sport in the nation and released an online coaching course.